NTBooks/minimal-canva-demo/README.md

 ## Demo Overview

 This demo demonstrates the bare minimum needed to authenticate with Canva, allow a user to create a design, retrieve an image of that design, and send it to a server.
-It uses vanilla JavaScript instead of TypeScript to keep the code clean and simple.
-Additionally, it leverages a CDN for Bootstrap to avoid the need for extensive embedded CSS.
-The HTML files are straightforward, with script tags ensuring that all event listeners are located near the buttons that activate them.

 ## Design Considerations